Trustworthy AI Inference Systems: An Industry Research View: Introduction

-\tsparagraph{Hybrid Solutions} Hence, while it is foreseeable for such techniques to percolate into technology, technologists must bear in mind that the development, deployment, and operation of an AI inference system must protect customers' data at any time, and too the security of the AI service and the infrastructure.
+\paragraph{Hybrid Solutions} Hence, while it is foreseeable for such techniques to percolate into technology, technologists must bear in mind that the development, deployment, and operation of an AI inference system must protect customers' data at any time, as well as the security of the AI service and its infrastructure.
 Technology providers should foresee a future in which the technology deploys symbiotic combinations of current system security practices and advanced cryptographic techniques to build secure, private, and trustworthy AI inference systems.